BREADFRUIT: NATURE’S BOUNTY (WITH ADDED MUTINY)

 Unusually for a fruit plant, a true breadfruit Artocarpus altilis does not produce seeds.
 It is propagated by removing the suckers that grow at at the base of the tree.

 For those unfamiliar with the fruit and its interior, here it is in both slice and cross-section

 BREADFRUIT IN ART

-Breadfruit has received artistic recognition over the years.
-Here are some examples – the first, very jolly (and an early representation of the Polydamus Swallowtail butterfly, I think); the second, quite dull; the third, instructional (oddly equating breadfruit with tea, coffee and chocolate); and the fourth, frankly not at all appetising to look at…
+Breadfruit has (somewhat surprisingly?) received some artistic recognition over the years.
+Here are a few examples.
+The first, very jolly, includes early representations of the Polydamus Swallowtail butterfly; the second is quite dull; the third is instructional (oddly equating breadfruit with tea, coffee and chocolate); and the fourth, frankly not at all appetising to look at…

 Breadfruit with butterflies (Royal Botanic Garden, Kew)

 Breadfruit & related plants used as food (William Rhind (1841)